 Gem Prep: Pocatello ran out of space in their current building and moved into an old Sears.
 Not only did this give them the capacity to accept more students, but it also allowed them to build a gymnasium and cafeteria.

 Whether a traditional trade school, or one meant for high schoolers, like the Montgomery Preparatory Academy for Career Technologies in Alabama, vocational schools are another option.
-IMPACT set up hands-on workshops designed to look like real workspaces in an empty JCPenney, allowing high school students to graduate with real certifications in welding, HVAC, industrial maintenance, public safety, and more.
+IMPACT set up hands-on workshops designed to look like real workspaces in an empty JCPenney, allowing high school students to graduate with certifications in welding, HVAC, industrial maintenance, public safety, and more.

 Austin Community College’s Highland campus in Austin, Texas, was once an indoor shopping mall.
 Now, the college is proud of its “sustainable, adaptive, community-minded reuse.”